anuradhases/property_trends/README.md

 - What are the top 10 most expensive properties per city? <br>
 - How does land value, building value, total value and gross tax change with year built based on property type and city? <br>

+This Tableau dashbaord provides a visual reprentation of Boston area property costs and property types.
+It answers how property costs varies with city(s), property type(s) and year built.<br>
 [Tableau dashboard](https://public.tableau.com/app/profile/anuradha.s6397/viz/Boston_Property_Analysis_23/BostonPropertyDashboard?publish=yes>)

 ## Key Insights: